Benchmarks

 How to use these numbers

-In this benchmark suite, Fastify led on mean RPS; NextRush placed second.
-That ordering is useful for relative comparison on identical hardware, not as a universal ranking.
+Fastify edged ahead on mean RPS in this suite.
+NextRush came second.
+That ordering is useful for relative comparison on identical hardware — not as a universal ranking.

-- Fastify prioritizes Node.js throughput and includes serialization choices that help in micro-benchmarks.
+- Fastify tunes aggressively for Node.js throughput.
+Its serialization choices pay off in micro-benchmarks.

-- A single database or HTTP client call often adds milliseconds per request, shrinking the gap between frameworks in real apps.
+- In real apps, a single database call adds milliseconds per request.
+That gap between frameworks shrinks fast.

-- NextRush keeps a small dependency-free core, ships adapters for several runtimes, and supports optional DI and decorators — different trade-offs, not a single “winner” column.
+- NextRush keeps a dependency-free core, ships adapters for several runtimes, and supports optional DI and decorators.
+Different trade-offs, not a single winner.